aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/worksheet-protection/detect-if-worksheet-is-password-protected/_index.md

 {{% alert color="primary" %}}

 It is possible to protect the workbooks and worksheets separately.
-For instance, a spreadsheet may contain one or more worksheets that are password-protected, however, the spreadsheet itself may or may not be protected.
-Aspose.Cells APIs provide the means to detect if a given worksheet is password protected or not.
+For instance, a spreadsheet may contain one or more worksheets that are password‑protected; however, the spreadsheet itself may or may not be protected.
+Aspose.Cells APIs provide the means to detect whether a given worksheet is password protected.
 This article demonstrates the usage of Aspose.Cells for Node.js via C++ API to achieve the same.

 {{% /alert %}}

-Aspose.Cells for Node.js via C++ has exposed the [**Protection.isProtectedWithPassword()**](https://reference.aspose.com/cells/nodejs-cpp/protection/#isProtectedWithPassword--) property to detect if a worksheet is password protected or not.
-Boolean type [**Protection.isProtectedWithPassword()**](https://reference.aspose.com/cells/nodejs-cpp/protection/#isProtectedWithPassword--) property returns **true** if [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) is password-protected and **false** if not.
+Aspose.Cells for Node.js via C++ exposes the **Protection.isProtectedWithPassword()** property to detect if a worksheet is password protected.
+The Boolean property returns **true** if the worksheet is password‑protected and **false** otherwise.

 ```javascript
 const path = require("path");